alarm-redist/fifty-states/analyses/GA_cd_2020/doc_GA_cd_2020.md

 # 2020 Georgia Congressional Districts

 ## Redistricting requirements
-In Georgia, districts must, under the 2021-22 State House and Senate Reapportionment Committee guidelines:
+In Georgia, districts must, under the 2021-22 Guidelines for the House Legislative and Congressional Reapportionment Committee:

 1. be contiguous
 2. have equal populations
 3. be geographically compact
 4. preserve county and municipality boundaries as much as possible
-5. "efforts should be made to avoid the unnecessary pairing of incumbents"
+5. avoid the unnecessary pairing of incumbents

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.